 Kirsty says that, as a parent, knowing researchers are working hard to develop better treatments brings peace of mind.
 “I really hope they can make treatment less and less invasive, so parents and families don’t have to go through everything we did.”

-To be part of Team Kane for CEO Dare to Cure register now!
+Be part of CEO Dare to Cure 2020 to help kids like Ava register now!